 While in theory, it’s possible to time the market – to sell just before prices go down and buy back just before they rise – in practice, it’s almost impossible to do, and you’ll lose lots of sleep trying!
 Plus, selling up and being out of the market can be extremely costly.

-For example, if you had invested £1,000 in the stock market using the Moneybox ‘Balanced’ Starting Option at the end of 2010 and left it alone for 10 years, it would’ve been worth about £2,193 by the end of 2020 – a return of 8.2%.* The chart below shows how these investment returns measured up against the returns of cash savings in the same period.
+For example, if you had invested £1,000 in the Moneybox ‘Balanced’ Starting Option at the start of 2012 and left it alone for 10 years, it would’ve been worth almost£2,800 by the start of 2022 – an average annual return of 10.9%.* The chart below shows how these investment returns measured up against the returns of cash savings in the same period.

 But, if you tried to time the market over this same period, you might have missed the best trading days.
 Even though your instincts would tell you otherwise, getting out of the market can be the costliest mistake of all.
-As we mentioned earlier in this series, a JP Morgan study from 2019 found that 6 of the 10 best days in the market (based on the S&P 500 index) over a 20-year period occurred within 2 weeks of the 10 worst days.
+As we mentioned earlier in this series, a JP Morgan study from 2022 found that, over a 20-year period, seven of the 10 best days in the market (based on the S&P 500 index) occurred within 15 of the worst days.

 We saw examples of this in 2020.
 Covid-19 rocked the markets and caused widespread declines, which led to never-before-seen stimulus measures from governments around the world.
 Yet, the S&P 500 increased by 9.4% on March 24 from the day prior, its biggest one-day gain since 2008.
 The Dow Jones Industrial Average also soared 11.4% on the same day, making this its strongest day since the Great Depression in 1933.**